 The CEO for SmallBizDaily –focused on help entrepreneurs and small business owners start, run and scale their own businesses.

-“Many Americans when first deciding to do business with China often decide to rush the process, without doing their due diligence.
+“Many Americans rush into business with China without proper due diligence.

 abetterlemonadestand